deltachat/AndroidYggmail/README.md

 ## Contributing

 Contributions are very welcome.
-If you find bugs, please create tickets and if you have patches for them we're even happier.
+If you find bugs, please create tickets on our issue tracker and if you have patches for them we're even happier.
 We haven't set up yet a project on transifex, but if you're interested in translations, please let us know.

 # Credits

-This app relies heavily on the great work of [Neil Alexander]https://github.com/neilalexander/ and the Yggdrasil community!
+This app relies heavily on the great work of [Neil Alexander](https://github.com/neilalexander/) and the Yggdrasil community!

 # License